thunze/abitur/englisch/utopia_dystopia.md

 - clones' lives are heavily restricted, e. g. they are not allowed to go outside there destined area
 - indoctrination happens so that they don't become rebellious **> limited knowledge**
 - clones are satisfied with **senseless tasks** they need to accomplish
+	- **clones can't develop a healthy social life**
 - **three parts:** Hailsham, Cottages, Ruth's life as a so-called *carer*
 	- *carer:* people who take care of donors at some kind of "hospitals"
 - follows the life from the perpective of the protagonsist **Ruth**
-- **Kathy** is the best friend of **Ruth** although they sometimes have arguments because of silly th
+- **Kathy** is the best friend of **Ruth** although they sometimes have arguments because of silly things in the beginning, maybe because they can't develop a healthy social life
+-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU2NzQ4MTI2MiwxMDI1MzgyNDQwLC0yNj
+eyJoaXN0b3J5IjpbMTAwMzQzMjM4NCwxMDI1MzgyNDQwLC0yNj
 gxNjY3NTksOTc1MzUzOTg2LC0xNzU4NjQwNjQyLDE0NzUxOTgz
 MzEsLTEyMzcyOTQyODMsLTEzNzA5OTI4ODIsLTY4OTc3MzgzMl
 19